Last Updated on October 28, 2021 by Forest Master

 You need to create a healthy 50:50 mix of alternating layers of green and brown materials.

 You can keep adding materials as you, as long as you remember to add a good 50:50 mix, for e.g. if you add a layer of cardboard then make sure you balance it out with a layer of greens (grass clippings etc).

 It’s also important that you continue to turn the compost pile every week or so using a pitchfork, this greatly increases the rate of decomposition.

 How long does it take for paper and cardboard to break down?

+So how long does it take for cardboard to decompose in a garden?
 This varies depending on several factors such as the size of your compost pile, the aeration and the ratio of materials used.
 Typically, this process takes around 6 to 8 months before it’s ready to be put to use in your garden.

 Going back to previously covered topics, it’s pretty much essential that all cardboard/paper is broken into small pieces as large materials will not be able to decompose anywhere near as quickly.
 You can also sock the cardboard in water in order to help speed up the process.